charbelbm95/SQL_project_data_jobs_analysis/README.md

 ### The Questions i wanted to answer were:

-1. What are thr top paying data analyst jobs ?
+1. What are the top paying data analyst jobs ?
 2. What skills are required for these top paying jobs ?
 3. What skills are the most in demand for data analysts ?
 4. Which skills are associated with the highest salaries ?